 BIIA is one of the largest information resources for business information and credit risk management professionals.
-Through our portal, BIIA.com, a wealth of information is provided for members, users, regulators and the general public on the latest developments in business information and its value for users and national economies as a whole.
+Through our portal, BIIA.com, we provide a wealth of information for members, users, regulators and the general public on the latest developments in business information and its value for users and national economies as a whole.

 The BIIA portal has become an important resource on standards, trends, technological developments and policies for our industry.
-The BIIA Library contains close to 9,000 individual news items and best demonstrated practices.
+The BIIA library is approaching 10,000 news items and best demonstrated practices.
 BIIA members receive regular news alerts on key developments in the industry and the regulatory environment.
 Our readership is widespread; between 4 to 5 thousand unique visitors access BIIA.com per month.

 The content of the BIIA portal not only embraces developments within our industry, BIIA systematically collects information on important developments and trends which are likely to impact our members in the future: